up-for-grabs/up-for-grabs.net/docs/how-it-works.md

   deploy and provide a preview so that reviewers do not need to pull down and verify the changes locally
-- When a commit is pushed to the `gh-pages` branch, a deploy is started to publishes the latest code to [GitHub Pages](https://pages.github.com/), which hosts the site
+- When a commit is pushed to the `gh-pages` branch, a deploy is started to publish the latest code to [GitHub Pages](https://pages.github.com/), which hosts the site
-- A GitHub action runs weekly to scan the project list and cleanup any that have stale projects, by checking they are still accessible via the GitHub API.
+- A GitHub action runs weekly to scan the project list and cleanup any that have stale projects, by checking if they are still accessible via the GitHub API.
 This saves us time having to manually review projects for inactivity.
 - A GitHub action runs daily to check each project and commit statistics to the data files.
 This allows us to cache statistics each time the site is published